tshepang/blog-movies/content/movies/Zatoichi.rst

 - The geisha story received too much attention... it was done well and touching, but also mostly boring.
-- The crazy guy running around with a spear annoying.
+- The crazy guy running around with a spear is too annoying.
-- The violence inflicted by the lead was too often excessive.
+- The violence inflicted by the lead was too often excessive... he killed too easily.

 __ http://movies.tshepang.net/zatoichi-and-the-one-armed-swordman